 Avoiding Allegations of Plagiarism

 An allegation of plagiarism is intent-neutral.
-In other words, because the reader cannot discern whether the absence of a citation was done deliberately or you simply forgot, it is important to proofread your paper before you submit it to ensure you have listed all sources used during your research.
-This is why it is important to keep track of everything you have used during the course of writing your paper so you can easily assess whether all your sources have been cited properly.
+In other words, because the reader cannot discern whether the absence of a citation was done deliberately or you simply forgot to add a citation, it is important to proofread your paper before you submit it to ensure you have listed all sources used during your research.
+This is also why it is important to keep track of everything you have used during the course of writing your paper so you can easily assess whether all your sources have been cited properly.